Social Distancing and the Internet: What Can Network Performance Measurements Tell Us?

 Focusing on daily fixed broadband internet usage can allow us to understand the public's reactions to various events.
 In particular, by analyzing daily averages over the course of March, we can better understand the reactions to the various stay-at-home orders, school shutdowns, and curfews from an internet usage point-of-view.

-To this end, we present in Figure \ref{fig:dailymetro_rural} the daily average downloaded data usage for both metro and rural users.
-The first event we look to analyze is the White House first announcing its social distancing recommendations on March 16 for the entire country \cite{trump2020coronavirus}.
+To this end, we present in \cref{fig:dailymetro_rural} the daily average downloaded data usage for both metro and rural users.
+The first event we look to analyze is the White House first announcing its social distancing recommendations on March 16 for the entire country~\cite{trump2020coronavirus}.
 Following this announcement, we observe that users in metro areas use a significantly larger amount of data than those in rural areas.
-In the first half of the month, there was no such difference (Figure \ref{fig:dailymetro_rural}).
+In the first half of the month, there was no such difference.
 It is unsurprising that those in cities and other metro areas reacted to this recommendation more drastically than those in less populated areas.
-Cities such as New York City, San Francisco, and Los Angeles (LA) were among the hardest hit areas in the early weeks of the pandemic \cite{cdc2020tracker}.
+Cities such as New York City, San Francisco, and \gls{LA} were among the hardest hit areas in the early weeks of the pandemic~\cite{cdc2020tracker}.